 Preserving Racing's Rich History

-The Library’s founding mirrors the principles that define Keeneland to this day – preserving racing’s rich history while innovating for the betterment of the sport.
+Since its founding, the Library mirrors the principles that define Keeneland to this day – preserving racing’s rich history while innovating for the good of the horse and betterment of the sport.

 About this Site

-The purpose of this website is to connect our patrons, both in the United States and internationally, to our collections.
-This site, launched in 2015, highlights the Library’s collections through virtual exhibits.
+Launched in 2015, this website connects our patrons, both in the United States and internationally, to a sample of our collections through virtual exhibits and searchable items.

-You can browse the featured Items, Collections, and Exhibits from the Site Navigation Bar, or search for Items, Collections, or Exhibit content using keywords in the Search Bar.
+By utilizing the site’s Navigation Bar patrons can access featured Items, Collections, and Exhibits.
+You can also search the site’s content using keywords in the Search Bar.
 Additionally, the Browse Items tab in the Navigation Bar provides you with the options to browse by tags or conduct an advanced search.

 New Items, Collections, and Exhibits will be added to the site on an ongoing basis.
 If there is a certain collection you would like to see featured, please let us know.
 We would love to hear from you.